 Anyhow – here’s a handy-dandy little chart I made for you to help you remember ‘em.
 (Note: some astrologers have different dignities for a few – these are the ones I was taught back in the day.)

-Note on Pluto: there is disagreement amongst astrologers on where Pluto is exalted.
-Some say Leo, some say Pisces.
-Others say Aries.
-I was taught Aries long ago so that’s why it’s here.
+Note on Mercury, Neptune, and Pluto: there is disagreement amongst astrologers on where Pluto is exalted.
+Some say Leo while others say Pisces.
+Still, others say Aries.
 Heck, some people don’t even think Pluto is a planet any longer!
+You might also find Mercury exalted in Aquarius and Neptune exalted in Leo.
+Sigh.
+I’ll go with this chart at the moment.

 What might any of this have to say about her?